-Skipton BID’s Third Term will start on 1st April 2019!
+Skipton BID’s Third Term started on 1st April 2019!

 Over 82% of the levy paying businesses voted YES!